 Avoid stuffing too many training sessions in a period since it can make your employees suffocate.
 Also, refrain from putting too long gaps between your sessions so that they don’t forget the things they were trained.

 On-the-job training is crucial for both employers and employees.
 Employees can improve themselves, hence contributing better to your business.
-Craft a training program based on our guide, involve the best training methods in, and see what works for your business!
+Craft a training program based on our guide, involve the best training methods, and see what works for your business!